alaudet/raspi-sump/docs/upgrade_systemd.md

 # Upgrade Raspi-Sump to use Systemd

-Raspi-Sump versions after 1.8 use systemd to manage the services related to sump monitoring and chart creation.
+Raspi-Sump versions later than 1.8 use `systemd` to manage the services related to sump monitoring and chart creation.

-`Systemd` replaces cron scheduling for taking readings, creating charts on a schedule.
+`Systemd` replaces cron scheduling for taking readings and creating charts on a schedule.
 It also replaces `rsumpmonitor.py` for monitoring the status of the raspisump process when taking more than one reading per minute.

-`Systemd` will automatically restart the Raspi-Sump process if it stops and is a more robust way to handle failed processes the `rsumpmonitor.py`.
+`Systemd` will automatically restart the Raspi-Sump process if it stops and is a more robust way to handle failed processes than `rsumpmonitor.py`.

 ## If you currently take readings once per minute or more